DAMarkoff/PetProject_Service_Station/Readme.txt

 		/available_storage
 		/reg

-ToDo :)
+ToDo Dmitrii:

-	- delete user under admin password only :)
+    - rename the def's names
+    - rename the DB field's names
 	- error with delete not user's vehcile (vehicle is not exists in the db)
 	- move to managers table
 	- validate first_name and last_name